clln62/recast.ly/readme.md

 # Welcome to recast.ly!

 Recast.ly is a front end project that allowed the two of us to dive deep into older methods of building an app like AJAX and jQuery.
-A simple, single-paged app to display videos allows recast.ly to be the stripped down version of YouTube.
+A simple, single-paged app to display videos that allows recast.ly to be a stripped down version of YouTube.

 <img src="./images/recast.ly.png" height="75%" width="75%"></img>